githubcatw/PlusSharp-UPM/README.md

-# PlusSharp
+# PlusSharp UPM

-C# extensions to simplify working with Unity, using the magic of extension methods.
+It's [PlusSharp](https://github.com/githubcatw/PlusSharp), but in package form!

-For info, visit the [wiki](https://github.com/githubcatw/PlusSharp/wiki).
+**Do not commit code to this repo.
+This repo will be manually updated with each release of PlusSharp.
+Commit to the main repo instead.**